Dr. Magid Abraham, Ph.D.

 Founder and Chief Executive Officer

-After a 15‐year career in print advertising sales with companies like Hearst and Conde Nast, Doug became the Advertising Director for Wired Magazine in 1994 and sold some of the web’s first ads on the company’s Hot Wired site.
-He then served as Vice President of Sales for Firefly Network, a pioneering company in personalization, targeting and community.
-Doug was elected to the Board of Directors for the Internet (now “Interactive”) Advertising Bureau and managed the development of both the IAB RoadShow (the organization’s main presentation to marketers) and the IAB Professional Development Series.
+After a 15-year career in print advertising sales with companies like Hearst and Conde Nast, Doug became advertising director and east coast employee number one for Wired Magazine in 1994, and sold some of the Web’s first ads on the company’s Hot Wired site.
+He then served as vice president of sales for Firefly Network, a pioneering company in personalization, targeting and community.
+Doug was elected to the Board of Directors for the Internet (now “Interactive”) Advertising Bureau in 1997 and managed the development of both the IAB Roadshow (the organization’s first omnibus presentation to marketers) and the IAB Professional Development Series (its first seller training initiative.)
 In 1999, he received the first IAB Service Award for commitment and contribution to the industry.
-In 2007 Doug received the “Oldtimers Award” from the Aspen Group, a gathering of top digital agencies, and in 2011, AdTech honored him with its Industry Achievement Award for lifetime service.
+In 2007 Doug received the “Oldtimers Award” from the Aspen Group, a gathering of top digital agencies, and in 2011, ad:tech honored him with its Industry Achievement Award for lifetime service.

 Chief Executive Officer